shimooka/TemperatureLayer/README.md

 - Android2.0 or later
 - The battery temperature will be displayed on the transparent layer
 - Automatic start on boot
+- Switch temperature notification on status bar
 - Celsius (°C) or Fahrenheit (°F)
 - A display position is chosen from the four corners of a screen (on a status bar is possible)
+- Choose your favorite font in device
 - Customize text size and text color with transparency
 - English and Japanese translation
 - ... and for FREE !